apache/flink/docs/dev/table/connectors/jdbc.zh.md

       <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
-      <td>The column name used for partitioning the input, These scan partition options must all be specified if any of them is specified.</td>
+      <td>The column name used for partitioning the input.
+These scan partition options must all be specified if any of them is specified.In addition, 'scan.partition.num' must be specified.
+They describe how to partition the table when reading in parallel from multiple tasks. 'scan.partition.column' must be a numeric, date, or timestamp column from the table in question.
+Notice that 'scan.partition.lower-bound' and 'scan.partition.upper-bound' are just used to decide the partition stride, not for filtering the rows in table.
+So all rows in the table will be partitioned and returned.</td>
     </tr>
     <tr>
       <td><h5>scan.partition.num</h5></td>